Hyemin-Youn/Hyemin-Youn.test4/content/authors/admin/_index.md

 #   icon_pack: ai
 #   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
+ Enter email to display Gravatar (if Gravatar enabled in Config)
-#email: ""
+ email: "hyemin9973@gmail.com"
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+Hyemin Youn is a student of Jeonbuk National University in Jeonju, Korea.
+Her major is Political Science and Diplomacy and also Computer Engineering.
+She is currently learning web service design.